Digital conversation: Introduction

+Digital conversations are designed to engage consumers in a conversation where the goal is to find out what they want and guide them towards achieving it.
+This has been used for advertising purposes, and can be beneficial for companies.

 In the same New York Times article, Robert M. Greenberg then states that he wants to "engage (consumers) in digital conversations that are so entertaining, involving and valuable that they won't want to ignore them."
-The key word here is "engage".
 Digital conversations are created to be, in essence, human interactions and dialogue with one human removed.
-Unlike Bots and Avatars, digital conversations are scripted, and this may well lead to more human like interactions.
+Unlike Bots and Avatars, digital conversations are scripted, leading to more human-like interactions.

-The digital conversation Bio-System
+Bio-systems

 Digital conversations consist of a four-stage "bio-system":